Quick Start

 Creating an account

-If you haven't already, sign up for an account at https://emergetools.com/signup
+If you haven't already, you can create an account here.

 Manually upload your first build